-We welcome the opportunity to feedback to the Government what our members and the children they care for have experienced during the Covid-19 pandemic.
+We welcome the opportunity to feedback to the Scottish Government what our members and the children they care for have experienced during the Covid-19 pandemic.
 We also want to take this opportunity to emphasise the critical work foster carers and all those working around them have continued to do throughout the pandemic to keep the country's most vulnerable children safe.
 With the sudden lockdown, foster carers assumed many additional responsibilities overnight.
 Many foster carers have been home educating the children in their care, supervising virtual contact arrangements with birth families in their own home and facilitating virtual social work visits in addition to their daily fostering duties.

-Since the beginning of lockdown our members' helpline in England has received a high volume of coronavirus related calls.
+Since the beginning of lockdown Fosterline Scotland, funded by the Scottish Government and run by The Fostering Network, has received a high volume of coronavirus related calls.
 The evidence provided in this consultation response is based on these calls as well as the engagement we have had with our foster carer and fostering service members through virtual forums, meetings and surveys over the last three months.